meteor/meteor/docs/source/methods.md

 this connection will still see the value of `userId` that was in effect when they started.

-{% apibox "DDPCommon.MethodInvocation#isSimulation" true %}
+{% apibox "DDPCommon.MethodInvocation#isSimulation" nested:true %}

-{% apibox "DDPCommon.MethodInvocation#unblock" true %}
+{% apibox "DDPCommon.MethodInvocation#unblock" nested:true %}

 On the server, methods from a given client run one at a time.
 The N+1th invocation from a client won't start until the Nth invocation returns.
 However, you can change this by calling `this.unblock`.
 This will allow the N+1th invocation to start running in a new fiber.

-{% apibox "DDPCommon.MethodInvocation#connection" true %}
+{% apibox "DDPCommon.MethodInvocation#connection" nested:true %}

 {% apibox "Meteor.Error" %}